 Work zone and traffic control safety is one of OSHA’s safety standards for aerial lifts.
-Setting up a proper area wide protection zone with warnings, signs, visual signals, and cones can help prevent accidents and hazards associated with aerial lifts and workers, including struck-by accidents, falls from the lift, and ejections from the lift.
-When preparing to work near a busy traffic area, it’s important to consider the safety of workers and how to set up an AWP zone to prevent cars from getting too close.
+Setting up a proper area-wide protection zone with warnings, signs, visual signals, and cones can help prevent accidents and hazards associated with aerial lifts and workers.
+This includes struck-by accidents, falls from the lift, and ejections from the lift.
+When preparing to work near a busy coned off area with traffic, it’s important to consider the safety of workers and how to set up an AWP zone to prevent cars from getting too close.

 The Basics of Area-Wide Protection

 When preparing for work on the side of a road or highway, there are some basic principles that must be in place and understood by all workers, according to OSHA.

 First and foremost, driver and worker safety should be the top priority when creating a traffic control zone and a coned off area.
 The tools and materials used for traffic control, like cones and barriers, should be designed and set up in a way to keep driving conditions as close to normal as possible for road users.

 Road users should be guided through the traffic control zone in a clear and positive manner and should have all necessary signs and instructions to keep them and workers safe.

 Routine day and nighttime checks of the AWP traffic control zone should be performed to ensure its efficacy and safety, in addition to maintenance of the zone to maintain traffic control safety.

 One of the most important parts of setting up a coned off area and traffic control zone properly and achieving area-wide protection of road users and workers is to ensure that all persons who are involved with the TTC have received training appropriate to the tasks they are required to perform.
 When it comes to large equipment operators, training is even more important, because unsafe practices can put workers at risk and cause the aerial lift or scissor lift to come into contact with the traffic control zone and road users.

 Creating Area Wide Protection with a Coned Off Area